barley-benincasa/barley-benincasa/README.md

 ## Contributions

-Over the past few years we have made _some_ commit to some projects.
+Over the past few years we have made _some_ commits to some projects.

 <small>(Grouped by commit count.)</small>